Bringing Vintage Aircraft to Life since 2010

 The Wellesley Mk I was powered by the 925-hp Bristol Pegasus XX engine, this gave the aircraft a top speed of 222 mph, range of 1,100 miles with a service ceiling of 26,100 ft.
 Armament consisted of one 0.303-in machine-gun and one Vickers gun, bomb load was 2,000lb bombs or depth charges.
 The first production version flew from Brooklands on the 30th January 1937.
 It would be the Wellesley that would introduce Barnes Wallis geodetic construction method, enabling an aircraft to be strong but without the associated weight.

-The Royal Air Force received their first example on the 18th March 1937 so the Aeroplane and Armament Experimental Establishment based at Martlesham Heath could conduct its customary trials on the new aircraft.
+The 18th March 1937 saw the Wellesley sent to the Aeroplane and Armament Experimental Establishment based at Martlesham Heath so they could conduct its customary trials on the new aircraft.
 The Wellesley entered service with the RAF on the 12th April 1937 when No. 76 Squadron was reformed at RAF Finningley.
 Further squadrons began to receive the aircraft, including No. 148 Squadron based at RAF Scampton, who had their Hawker Audax replaced with the type in June 1937, and No. 35 Squadron based at RAF Worthy Down in July 1937.

 Stationed in both the United Kingdom and abroad, where the majority of Wellesleys would serve, by the time the Second World War (1939 - 1945) started Wellesleys serving with Bomber Command had began to be replaced.
 Some would remain in operational use overseas until 1943, with No. 47 Squadron the last to give up their Wellesleys in March 1943 for Bristol Beauforts.
 The Wellesley operated in a number of roles besides that of a bomber, including anti-submarine and reconnaissance.